misiungs/famous_networks/README.md

 # famous_networks
-Implementation of various famous neural networks architectures.
+This repository is about implementation of various famous networks architectures.
+Each notebook file name consists of two parts a network name and name of data set that it is used to preliminary train on.
+List of currently implemented networks:
+1. LeNet on 'MNIST' data set - low-level implementation
+2. AlexNet on 'Human or Horses' data set - keras implementation